I had to quit multi-tasking. The final straw was the night I had to stop myself from spinning — literally.

 How about you?
 Do you ever find yourself or your kids spinning out of control from a multi-tasking frenzy?

 My clients do.
 It’s hard for them to sustain attention on one activity, let alone complete it.
-Which revs up stress and causes a perpetual state of frustration.
+This revs up stress and causes a perpetual state of frustration.
 That’s no way to live!

 Here are some tips and tricks to set you, or your kids, up for success:

 - Resist the urge to start more than one task simultaneously.
-Even if you’re waiting for a file to load, a paper to print or you’re put on hold.
+Even if you’re waiting for a file to load, a paper to print, or you’re put on hold (again!).
 Sometimes you have to go slow to go fast.

 - In a single task, use the small moments between steps to pause, breathe deeply, and maybe take a sip of water.
 Mindfulness can calm your anxiety and increase focus.